-What is life insurance for?
-What is the right type of cover to get?
-We explain life insurance for beginners, and throw in a few handy hints for good measure.
+We explain what life insurance is all about, and throw in a few handy hints for good measure.

 What is life insurance for?

-Before you sign up for a policy, you need to work out exactly what kind of cover you want it to offer.
-Some of the main reasons people take out life insurance are listed below:
+Before you sign up for a policy, you need to work out exactly why you want to be covered:

-- Having children is also a common reason for taking out life insurance – a life insurance payout could provide for them while they’re growing up if they could no longer rely on your income.
+- Having children - a life insurance payout could provide for them while they’re growing up if they could no longer rely on your income.

-- Or you could want to set up a policy to provide your surviving relatives with an inheritance when you die.
+- Leave a legacy - a policy could provide your surviving relatives with an inheritance when you die.

-In general, the more protection your life insurance policy offers, the higher your premiums will be.
+In general, the more protection your life insurance policy offers, the higher your premiums.

-- If you want the policy to provide your dependants with a regular income for a number of years, you should look at your current expenditure and think about possible future costs (for example school or college fees) to work out a satisfactory figure.
+If you want to provide your family with a regular income after your death, you should look at your current outgoings and think about possible future costs to work out an accurate figure.

-- If you’re over 50 and your main concern is to provide an inheritance, or help your family cover funeral expenses, the sum insured may depend more on what you can afford to pay in premiums.
-Take a look at our guide to over 50s life insurance for more information.
+If you’re over 50 and your main concern is leaving an inheritance, or helping your family cover funeral costs, the cover may depend more on what you can afford to pay in premiums.

-If you only want cover for your mortgage — which will typically last 25 years — or to give your family a financial safety net while your children are growing up, then term insurance is more appropriate.
-You can read more about it in our guide to term insurance.
+If you only want cover for your mortgage — which will typically last 25 years — or to give your family a financial safety net, then term insurance is usually more appropriate.

-If, on the other hand, you want the policy to provide an inheritance, whole-of-life insurance is a better bet.
-With term insurance you would run the risk of dying after the policy term has expired (in which case your surviving relatives would get no payout).
+If, on the other hand, you want the policy to provide an inheritance, whole-of-life insurance could be a better bet.

 Should the level of insurance change over time?